yusufidimaina9989/scrypt-ts-lib/README.md

 import { Mimc7 } from "scrypt-ts-lib/dist/hash/mimc7";
 ```

-Then use them in your contract like:
+Then use them in a contract like:

 ```ts
 class MyContract extends SmartContract {